-- Immutable.
-Once shipped, .NET Standard versions are frozen.
-New APIs will first become available in specific .NET platforms, such as .NET Core.
-If the .NET Standard review board believes the new APIs should be made available everywhere, they'll be added in a new .NET Standard version.
+- Immutable: Once shipped, .NET Standard versions are frozen.
+New APIs first become available in specific .NET implementations, such as .NET Core.
+If the .NET Standard review board believes the new APIs should be available for all .NET implementations, they're added in a new .NET Standard version.

 The .NET Standard specification is a standardized set of APIs.
-The specification is maintained by .NET runtime implementors, specifically Microsoft (includes .NET Framework, .NET Core and Mono) and Unity.
+The specification is maintained by .NET implementors, specifically Microsoft (includes .NET Framework, .NET Core, and Mono) and Unity.
 A public feedback process is used as part of establishing new .NET Standard versions through GitHub.

 - Part of .NET Standard (just its scope).